-The church was built around 1300.
-Around 1340, its interior was decorated with wall paintings, that have been preserved on the northern wall of the nave.
-In the 17th century the church underwent a significant renaissance reconstruction, during which the nave and the chancel were vaulted.
-The renovation of the temple was carried out at the end of the 19th century, and in 1905 the wall paintings in the nave were discovered again.
+The church was built at the turn of the 13th and 14th centuries.
+Around 1340, its interior was decorated with wall paintings.
+In the 17th century, it underwent a major renaissance reconstruction, during which the nave and the chancel were vaulted.
+The temple was repaired at the end of the 19th century, and in 1905 the murals in the nave were rediscovered.
 The building was renovated in 2013.

 Website apsida.sk, Vítkovce.